 - HUMN 2000: Methods and Approaches to Humanities

 - HUMN 3500: Literatures of Consciousness

 - ENGL 3060: Modern and Contemporary Literature

-- Narrative Truthiness: The Logic of Complex Truth in Hybrid (Non)Fiction, book manuscript (forthcoming October 2021, University of Nebraska Press).
+- Narrative Truthiness: The Logic of Complex Truth in Hybrid (Non)Fiction (2021, University of Nebraska Press).

 - “Who Says?
 Problematic Narration in Paul Auster’s City of Glass.”
 Special issue, “Experimental Literature and Narrative Theory,” ed.
 Brian Richardson.
 Frontiers of Narrative Studies 3.2 (2017): 304-318.